AstraZeneca/runnable/docs/concepts/run-log.md

 Any configuration parameters the run log provider accepts.

-## Parameterised definition
+## Parameterized definition

-As with any part of the mangus configuration, you can parameterise the configuration of Run Log to switch between Run Log providers without changing the base definition.
+As with any part of the magnus configuration, you can parameterize the configuration of Run Log to switch between Run Log providers without changing the base definition.

 Please follow the example provided [here](../dag/#parameterized_definition) for more information.